 - to subordinate the sale of an asset to the acquisition of another or to the use of a service, or to subordinate the rendering of a service to the use of another or the acquisition of an asset;

-- to submit a purchase or sale to the condition of not using, acquiring, selling or supplying goods or services produced, processed, distributed or commercialised by a third party;
+- to impose a condition on a purchase or sale of not using, acquiring, selling or supplying goods or services produced, processed, distributed or commercialised by a third party;

-- to impose discriminatory conditions to the acquisition or alienation of goods or services, with no reason grounded on commercial uses and customs;
+- to impose discriminatory conditions on the acquisition or alienation of goods or services, with no warrantable basis in commercial uses and customs;

 - to refuse, without justification, to meet specific orders for the purchase or sale of goods or services, made in the conditions standing in the market involved; and